trinodb/trino/docs/src/main/sphinx/security/built-in-system-access-control.rst

 ================================================== =================================================================
 System access control name                         Description
 ================================================== =================================================================
-``default``                                        All operations are permitted, except for user impersonation.
+``default``                                        All operations are permitted, except for user impersonation or
+                                                   updating node system information (like node shutdown).

                                                    This is the default access control if none are configured.

 ``allow-all``                                      All operations are permitted.